Marital Deduction

 The unlimited marital deduction allows a spouse to give an unlimited amount of property to the other spouse, either as an inter vivos gift or as a transfer from a deceased spouse's estate to the surviving spouse, free of federal gift or estate taxes.
 However, the marital deduction may not be available under state tax laws or it may be limited.

 The marital deduction provides support for the surviving spouse by deferring — but not eliminating — the estate tax that may be due on the decedent's property.
-The actual deduction claimed on the tax return equals the value of the property when transferred as a bequest, but as a gift, the deduction is reduced by the annual exclusion that applies in the year of the gift.
+The actual deduction claimed on the tax return equals the property value when transferred as a bequest, but as a gift, the deduction is reduced by the annual exclusion that applies in the year of the gift.

 The Revenue Act of 1948 amended the tax code to reduce the tax advantages of a community property state by allowing couples to file joint returns, where the breadwinner could split his earnings with a non-earning spouse, and by allowing a 50% marital deduction where the breadwinner could leave 50% of his property to his spouse free of estate taxes.
 This eliminated the advantage of community property states over other states with respect to the wealth transference taxes.